titozoe/markdown-cv/index.md

 ## Currently

-Software developer with 10+ years experience:
+Software developer with 15 years experience:

-- Designing and implementing solutions for each layer involved by a modern web application
-- Support public and private clients implementing the features they require
+Experienced in designing and implementing robust ETL solutions, with a strong focus on code quality, maintainability, and reusability.
+I support both public and private sector clients by delivering the features they need reliably and efficiently.

-- Strong focus on code quality and reusability
-- Up to date with the lastest programming trends and techniques
-- Curious and always looking for improvement.
-- Willing to help teammates on the most difficult tasks: being useful is a great source of satisfaction
+Passionate about continuous learning and always looking for ways to improve both personally and within the team.
+I enjoy tackling challenging tasks and find great satisfaction in being helpful, especially when supporting teammates on complex problems.

-- Big fan of pair programming because it enables fast knowledge transfer and helps to build better solutions
+A strong advocate of pair programming, which I believe fosters fast knowledge sharing and leads to more effective, higher-quality solutions.

+While I recognize the potential of AI tools, I see them as complementary; I prefer not to rely on them as a crutch to deliver quality work.

 ### Specialized in

+- Mongo DB and & Aggregation Framework
+- Javascript in Node.js environmnent
+- Linux, Bash and command line tools
+- Python
-Linux, Python, Javascript, Java (Spring Boot), REST, Bash
+- Java (Spring Boot)

-### Job related interests
+### Technical interests

-Machine and deep learning, data science, microservices, containers, functional programming, open source software, open street map
+Machine and deep learning, data science, microservices, containerization, functional programming, Rust, Haskell, open source software, open street map

 ## Education